The Best Savings Accounts of May 2023

-After years of near-zero percent interest being paid on savings accounts, Interest rates are on the rise.
-While the national average rate is still below .5%, the best banks are offering much higher rates.
+Interest rates are up after years of almost 0% interest being paid on savings accounts.
+While the national average rate is still below .5%, the best banks offer much higher rates.

 Best Savings Accounts